freeipa/freeipa/doc/designs/rbcd.md

 ```

 Example 5: Test RBCD access by service `HTTP/web-service.example.test` to
 `cifs/file.example.test`.
-In this example we assume that RBCD ACL created in
+In this example we assume that an RBCD ACL created in
-examples 2 or 3 exists, there is a keytab `/path/to/web-service.keytab` for
+examples 1-3 exists, there is a keytab `/path/to/web-service.keytab` for
 `HTTP/web-service.example.test`, and a `cifs/file.example.test` service was
 created with `ipa-install-samba` tool which ensures a keytab was obtained for
 Samba service as well.
 The presence of keytabs ensures corresponding Kerberos